i112358/IS2545_Deliverable3/README.md

 	Scenario 1:
 	Given that the user is in the login page
 	When the user enters invalid login information
-	Then the user should get error message "Invalid login credentials."
+	Then the user should get error message "ERROR: Invalid login credentials."